chanjalen/INFO490-Final/README_AI.md

 - TMDB ingestion through `fetch_tmdb_movies`
 - poster repair logic for curated sample rows

-The TMDB ingestion command is designed to grow the catalog toward a much larger dataset, but the checked local database is not guaranteed to contain the full 15,000-movie target.
+The TMDB ingestion command is designed to grow the catalog toward a much larger dataset, but the checked local database is not guaranteed to contain the full 50,000-movie Render import target.
 This means some searches can fail because the correct movie is simply absent from the database.

 Future scaling should load a larger dataset, precompute embeddings offline, and store retrieval data in a scalable search index or vector database.
 A future version could also explore larger datasets such as PANDA-70M, especially for subtitle and scene-level retrieval beyond basic movie metadata.